apache/airflow/docs/docker-stack/entrypoint.rst

 Before Airflow entrypoint is executed, the following functionalities are not available:

 * umask is not set properly to allow ``group`` write access
-* user is not yet created in /etc/passwd in case arbitrary user is used to run the image
+* user is not yet created in ``/etc/passwd`` if an arbitrary user is used to run the image
 * the database and brokers might not be available yet

 Adding custom image behaviour